victorqribeiro/memes/README.md

 # Memes

-A PWA app with memes, videos and gif app in JavaScript.
+A PWA app with memes, videos and gifs in JavaScript.
 (Reddit parser)

 Live version [here](https://victorribeiro.com/memes)